-MLS 420 Clinical Laboratory Management I (1)
+MLS 420 Clinical Laboratory Management I (1 credit)

 This course introduces the study of the basic concepts and principles of the management process with particular emphasis on laboratory operations.
 Laboratory safety, quality control, professionalism, scope of practice, research applications, and educational methodologies are topics included in this course.
-Prerequisite: Enrollment in the Nebraska Methodist Hospital Medical Laboratory Science regulatory issues, financial resource management, human resource management, method validation, professionalism and educational methodologies, and quality management are topics included in this course.
 Prerequisite: Enrollment in the Nebraska Methodist Hospital Medical Laboratory Science

-MLS 421 Clinical Laboratory Management II (1)
+MLS 421 Clinical Laboratory Management II (1 credit)

-This course builds on the study of the basic concepts and principles of the management process introduced in MLS 420 Clinical Laboratory Management I. Laboratory compliance and
+This course builds on the study of the basic concepts and principles of the management process introduced in MLS 420 Clinical Laboratory Management I. Laboratory compliance and regulatory issues, financial resource management, human resource management, method validation, professionalism and educational methodologies, and quality management are topics included in this course.
+Prerequisite: Enrollment in the Nebraska Methodist Hospital Medical Laboratory Science

-MLS 423 Medical Laboratory Science Clinical Correlation (2)
+MLS 423 Medical Laboratory Science Clinical Correlation (2 credits)